-For detection of the pose-key points, the Ildoonets tf-pose-estimation models [1] and tensorflows PoseNet model [2] is used.
+For detection of the pose-key points, the Ildoonets tf-pose-estimation [5] based models and tensorflows PoseNet [12] model is used.

 Idoonets tf-pose-estimation implements the Openpose 2D human pose estimation algorithm using Tensorflow framework, with changes to the network structure which enables decent FPS for real-time processing on the CPU.